Project: 0→1 Product

 Smart Roster Selection

-The problem: Managing student schedules requires understanding relational data: which classes a student is in, when they meet, which students overlap.
-Traditionally, this requires toggling between multiple pages and manually cross-referencing.
+Managing student schedules means understanding relational data: which classes a student is in, when they meet, who overlaps with whom.
+Traditionally, this requires toggling between pages and holding information in your head while you cross-reference.

-The solution: A compact, interactive roster view that shows both students and their schedules in one place.
+The fix - a compact roster view that shows students and their schedules in one place.

 Each student row includes: